matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 sent unencrypted, so that unverified devices will be able to be verified.

 Users might have multiple Direct Messaging rooms with other users.
-In this case, clients will need to prompt the user to select the room in which they want to perform the verification.
+In this case, clients could need to prompt the user to select the room in which they want to perform the verification, or could select a room.

 ## Security considerations